Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 • Body length stays controlled untucked and doesn’t ride up aggressively

-If you’re developing mens short sleeve golf shirts as a core line, treat sleeves as a first-class spec—not a minor detail.
+If you’re building mens short sleeve golf shirts as a core line, treat sleeves as a first-class spec—not a minor detail.

-Most polyester golf shirts (or poly blends) win because they dry fast, recover well, and stay presentable through repeat wears.
+Polyester and poly-blends dominate modern golf polos because they dry fast, recover well, and stay presentable through repeat wears.

-For a button-down collar polo specifically, stability matters a bit more than usual.
-The collar and placket must look crisp—but not stiff.
+For a button down collar golf polo specifically, stability matters a bit more than usual.
+The collar and placket must look crisp—but not feel boardy.

 A practical way to avoid mistakes: